zacdu/StudentList/README.md

 2. Clone your fork to your own machine using Tower, GitHub Desktop, or Terminal (your choice).
 3. In your local copy of the repo, create a new branch called "add-my-name".
 4. Open the StudentList Xcode project.
-5. Drag an image of yourself into the StudentList group under Resources.
+5. Drag an image of yourself into the StudentImages group under Resources.
 The image name should be your first name (e.g. "Anna.jpg").

     ![Drag Image into Xcode](.ReadmeImages/AddImage.gif)